“A must have.”

 Get the PDF of the full, 400-page compendium on how to become a freelance travel writing, The Six-Figure Travel Writing Road Map, in your inbox now.

-As a full-time freelance travel writer, Gabi Logan has written for USA Today, The Dallas Morning News, and dozens of magazines and websites you've never heard of--because that's where the money is.
-When she's not coaching aspiring travel writers and writing for travel trade magazines for industry influencers and consumer publications, she's relaxing (a.k.a. writing) at her new writing retreat center in the Catskills, opening to the public summer 2016.
+As a full-time freelance travel writer, Gabi Logan has written for USA Today, The Dallas Morning News, and dozens of magazines and websites you’ve never heard of–because that’s where the money is.
+When she’s not coaching aspiring travel writers and writing for travel trade magazines for industry influencers and consumer publications, she’s relaxing (a.k.a. writing) at her new writing retreat center in the Catskills.